embroidery-space/xsp-specs/ursa/oxs.md

 ## Conventions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 Here are some specification conventions:

-1. All element and property names must be in [snake case](https://en.wikipedia.org/wiki/Snake_case).
+1. All element and property names SHOULD be in [snake case](https://en.wikipedia.org/wiki/Snake_case).

 Here are common data types used in this specification: